topfreegames/pitaya/README.md

 ## How to build a system with `pitaya`

-#### What does a `pitaya` application look like?
+### What does a `pitaya` application look like?

 A `pitaya` application is a collection of components made of handlers and/or remotes.

 Handlers are methods that will be called directly by the client while remotes are called by other servers via RPCs.
 Once you register a component to pitaya, pitaya will register to its service container all methods that can be converted to `Handler` or `Remote`.

+#### Handlers

-Pitaya service handler will be called when the client makes a request and it receives two parameters while handling a message:
+Pitaya service handler will be called when the client makes a request and it receives one or two parameters while handling a message:
-  - `*session.Session`: corresponding a client that apply this request or notify.
+  - `context.Context`: the context of the request, which contains the client's session.
-  - `pointer or []byte`: the payload of the request.
+  - `pointer or []byte`: the payload of the request (optional).

-When the server has processed the logic, it must return a struct that will be serialized and sent to the client.
+There are two types of handlers, request and push.
+For the first case the handler must have two return values:
+  - `pointer or []byte`: the response payload
+  - `error`: an error variable

+for the second type the method should not return anything.

+#### Remotes

+Pitaya service remote will be called by other pitaya servers and it receives one or two parameters while handling the request:
+  - `context.Context`: the context of the request.
+  - `protobuf`: the payload in protobuf format (optional).

+The remote method should always return two parameters:
+  - `protobuf`: the response payload in protobuf format.
+  - `error`: an error variable

 #### Standalone application